Vinit-Deshpande/Segment-slender-regions/README.md

 Tips: 1.
 Studying FOAM_MICROSTRUCTURE is resource intensive.
 If the user wishes to study the algorithm and has limited                computational resources, please use IWP_MICROSTRUCTURE.
       2. While studying FOAM_MICROSTRUCTURE, the most resource-intensive sections are calculation of variables named                  cross_area, strut_segments and strut_pixels.
 If you don't           want to calculate these variables, de-activate           the corresponding sections and load the MATLAB data files namely cross_area.mat, strut_segments.mat and                      strut_pixels.mat

-Publication: The research work has been submitted to the Journal 'Materials and Design'.
-More information about the paper will be provided once published.
       3. While studying IMP_MICROSTRUCTURE, the above-mentioned variables can be quickly calculated.
       4. Please keep all the files in the same folder.